 - Defending a concert stage against waves of the Taken, complete with fireworks, lighting and music.
 Also a big model dragon over head which can get activated if you're in the right place.
-Made extra awesome due to the Crowning Music of Awesome "Children of the Elder God" by Poets of the Fall (as Old Gods of Asgard), no less.
+Made extra awesome due to the Awesome Music "Children of the Elder God" by Poets of the Fall (as Old Gods of Asgard), no less.

 Barry: Al, this may be the most AWESOME MOMENT of our ENTIRE LIVES!

 - Even better with the lyrics, which are no less than one big middle finger to the Dark Presence.